VijayNegi/SampleProjects-Web/4.0-SimpleKey-ValueStore/README.md

 # api versions
 v1 - In Memory Store
-v2 - In Memory Store with Redis or the other in-memory store v3 - distributed in-memory store (check routing file for exact api)
+v2 - In Memory Store with Redis or the other in-memory store v3 - distributed in-memory store with REST (check routing file for exact api) v4 - distributed in-memory store with gRPC (check routing file for exact api) - Need different server for this

 # New Learnings
 - API testing with Mocha and Chai